STASIS EURO Price Reaches $1.07 on Exchanges (EURS)

-STASIS EURO (EURS) traded 0.4% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on May 24th.
-STASIS EURO has a market capitalization of $133.00 million and approximately $119,138.80 worth of STASIS EURO was traded on exchanges in the last day.
-Over the last seven days, STASIS EURO has traded down 0.7% against the US dollar.
-One STASIS EURO token can now be purchased for $1.07 or 0.00004075 BTC on popular cryptocurrency exchanges.
+STASIS EURO (EURS) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on May 28th.
+During the last week, STASIS EURO has traded 0.5% lower against the U.S. dollar.
+STASIS EURO has a total market capitalization of $133.14 million and approximately $14,468.89 worth of STASIS EURO was traded on exchanges in the last day.
+One STASIS EURO token can currently be purchased for $1.07 or 0.00003908 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.